IDAY at Pairi Daiza

 Are you a teacher, accompanying person or parent who would like to go further before or after the visit of this educational tour?

-You will find below additional information to that which is available on site and classified by theme…and a Quizz!
+Below you will find additional information to that available on site, arranged by topic.